Revolutionise Your Business: Embracing Digital Transformation In 2024

 1. Digitisation

-Digitisation refers to the process of converting analog information into digital format.
+Digitisation refers to the process of converting analogue information into digital format.
 It involves the conversion of physical documents, records, or processes into digital equivalents.
 For example, in a healthcare setting, patient records that were once paper-based are scanned and stored electronically.
-This process not only saves physical space but also allows for easier retrieval and sharing of information.
+This process saves physical space and allows for easier retrieval and sharing of information.
 Digitisation enhances accessibility and reduces the dependency on physical storage solutions.
 Additionally, it lays the foundation for more advanced digital processes by creating a digital repository of information.
 However, digitisation alone does not fundamentally change how business operations are conducted; it merely transitions information from physical to digital form.

 2. Digitalisation